 Le Corbusier, Charlotte Perriand, Jean Prouvé, Foujita, Le Phô… the Cité internationale has always been a place of creative experimentation for creative spirits.
 It has a diversity of unique styles in many artistic domains: architecture, design, painting etc. Following on from this artistic tradition, it now encourages creation and art on campus.

-The Cneai= (Centre national édition art image) is a contemporary art centre housed at the Cité internationale since 2021.
+The Cneai is a contemporary art centre housed at the Cité internationale since 2021.
 A place for research, production and dissemination of art, the centre creates collaborative artistic programmes with the houses, residents, services and associations of the campus.
-Come and discover the in and out of the walls programming and participate in a range of activities: exhibitions, events, collections and cultural and educational actions.

-Since 2017, the Cité internationale has been organising the ” Jardins du Monde en mouvement ” competition and festival, with the sponsorship support of the Caisse des Dépôts.
-This competition is aimed at young talents: architects, urban planners or landscape architects, graduates or enrolled in an institution providing one of these courses and with a maximum of ten years’ experience.
+Since 2017, the Cité internationale has been organising Jardins du Monde en mouvement with the patronage of the Caisse des Dépôts.
+This competition is aimed at young talents, architects, urban planners or landscape designers.

 The programming of the Théâtre de la Cité internationale gives an important place to young creation.
 The Prémisses production office, which is attached to the theatre, supports emerging artistic teams; meetings and debates compare the invention of artistic forms with the perception of the transformations of the world…

 Born at the Cité internationale, the Choir has been bringing together campus residents and non-residents, students and working people, beginners and more experienced musicians for several decades, in a spirit of openness, benevolence towards others and love of music.